Advertisement

 Mt Fuji and temple gates in Japan

-Everything in Japan is unfamiliar: the enigmatic typeset dancing across signposts, billboards and menus; the lyrical dialect swirling about your ears; the bullet trains flying like kamikazes towards their final destination and arriving unscathed and on time.
-Despite its otherworldliness, this is a safe and easily-navigable destination to visit thanks to an abiding culture of efficiency, deference and omotenashi (hospitality) – even when you’re communicating in gestures rather than a common tongue.
+Everything in Japan is unfamiliar: the enigmatic typeset on signposts, billboards and menus; the lyrical dialect; the bullet trains rushing towards their final destination.
+Despite this, it is a safe and easily-navigable destination thanks to an abiding culture of efficiency, deference and omotenashi (hospitality).

 Whether you’re a curious first-timer or a certified Japanophile, here are the best places to visit in Japan right now, and hot tips on when to go and the most unique things to eat and drink.

-So tuck a cherry blossom behind your ear and lose yourself – afresh or anew – to the charms of this beguiling country.
+So tuck a cherry blossom behind your ear and lose yourself to the charms of this beguiling country as we dive into the best places to visit in Japan.

 What is the best time to travel to Japan?

-Usually, spring is considered one of the best times to visit Japan – thanks to the Insta-famous cherry blossoms clouding the skylines.
-Autumn, which burnishes the countryside with turning leaves, is also a good time to visit Japan, and clement weather tends to coincide with these seasons, too.
+Usually, spring is considered one of the best times to visit Japan.
+This is thanks to the Insta-famous cherry blossoms (or sakura) clouding the skylines.
+Autumn, which blankets the countryside with amber leaves, is also a good time to visit Japan.
+Winter is also a popular time, thanks to its popular and great quality snow conditions.

-But such beauty and comfort carry a hefty price; save your pennies and avoid the crowds by visiting from early January to mid-March and between September and October (consult Japan’s public holiday calendar as transport is busy then).
-You’ll be assailed by splendour in the innumerable gardens no matter Japan’s season.
+But such beauty and comfort carry a hefty price.
+Save your pennies and avoid the crowds by visiting from early January to mid-March and between September and October.

 Cherry blossoms and the reflections on Meguro River, Nakameguro, Tokyo, Japan, Spring